Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Examples

 A theorem of Harer \cite{Harer, Morita} asserts that:

 Our next goal is to define a line bundle $\cL$ over $\cM_g$ such that $c_1(\cL) =k e_1$ for some $k\in \ZZ$.
 This line bundle then automatically has the property that $\pi^*(\cL)$ is trivializable since $e_1$ is a characteristic class of the fibre bundle $\pi:Y\longrightarrow\cM_g$.
-This is exactly the data that is needed to define a projective family of Dirac operators.
-The line bundle $\cL$ turns out to be a power of the determinant line bundle of the virtual vector bundle $\Lambda$ known as the Hodge bundle, which is defined using the Gysin map in K-theory.
-Then $\det(\Lambda)$ is actually a line bundle over $\cM_g$.
-Next we need the following special Grothendieck-Riemann-Roch (GRR) calculation, cf. \cite{MMS2} Appendix C, Lemma 15.
+This is exactly the data needed to define a projective family of Dirac operators.
+The line bundle $\cL$ turns out to be a power of the determinant line bundle of the virtual vector bundle $\Lambda$ known as the Hodge bundle, which is defined using the Gysin map in K-theory

+Then $\det(\Lambda)$ is a line bundle over $\cM_g.$ Next we need the following special Grothendieck-Riemann-Roch (GRR) calculation, cf. \cite{MMS2} Appendix C, Lemma 15.

 \begin{lemma} In the notation above, one has the following identity of first Chern classes,

 \end{lemma}